Tentative rotation in a galaxy at z$\sim$14 with ALMA: Comparison to SERRA simulations

-The mock observations from the SERRA simulations in Figure \ref{fig:Serra} shows that a velocity gradient in a rotating galaxy at z$>$10 like \target can be detected even in low-resolution observations (see top row of Figure \ref{fig:Serra}).
+The mock observations from the SERRA simulations in Fig. \ref{fig:Serra} show that a velocity gradient in a rotating galaxy at z$>$10 like \target can be detected even in low-resolution observations (see top row of Fig. \ref{fig:Serra}).
 We modelled the mock observations using the same modelling setup described in \S~\ref{sec:kinfit}.
 Despite detecting the velocity gradient in the low resolution mock observations of Amaryllis simulations, we encountered similar degeneracies between inclination and dynamical mass as for the ALMA observations of \target and we can only estimate an upper limit to the velocity dispersion, therefore we are only able to estimate a lower limit on V$_{\rm rot}/\sigma_{v}$> 1.8.
-However, using high spatial resolution observations ($\sim$0.15\arcsec), which are achievable by both \jwst/NIRSpec and ALMA observations, it would be possible to resolve these high-z targets with more than three independent resolution elements (see beam size in Figure \ref{fig:Serra}), which is the required condition to properly constrain a galaxy kinematics and distinguish rotating disks from close mergers \citep[][]{Rizzo22}.
-With such deeper high-resolution observations, it would be possible to break the degeneracy between the dynamical mass and inclination (see Figure \ref{fig:corner} in Appendix, right panel) with a measured value of V$_{\rm rot}/\sigma_{v}= 3.1\pm0.7$ and an uncertainty on the dynamical mass of 0.2 dex.
+However, using high spatial resolution observations ($\sim$0.15\arcsec), which are achievable by both \jwst/NIRSpec and ALMA observations, it would be possible to resolve these high-z targets with more than three independent resolution elements (see beam size in Fig. \ref{fig:Serra}), which is the required condition to properly constrain a galaxy kinematics and distinguish rotating disks from close mergers \citep[][]{Rizzo22}.
+Indeed we tested a merger scenario of Amaryllis from the SERRA simulations in the Appendix \ref{s.merger}, showing that we are capable of distinguishing between a merger and disk rotation scenario with high resolution observations.
+For \jwst/NIRSpec-IFS observation, we would need to target the \CIIIall emission line doublet as it is the only detected emission line in the current spectrum, requiring the on source exposure time of over $\sim$50 hours.
+However, given the PSF size of 0.15\arcsec, these observations would able to resolve the blue and red side of the emission, as measured in Fig. \ref{sec:gradient}.
+With such deeper high-resolution observations, it would be possible to break the degeneracy between the dynamical mass and inclination (see Fig. \ref{fig:corner} in Appendix, right panel) with a measured value of V$_{\rm rot}/\sigma_{v}= 3.1\pm0.7$ and an uncertainty on the dynamical mass of 0.2 dex.
 This clearly shows that a follow-up with deep JWST/NIRSpec-IFS or ALMA observations is essential to constrain the kinematics of \target.